LIV-NGS/RNA-seq-Report/README.md

 ________________________________________________________

-R markdown document to creat html reports for RNA-seq differential gene expression.
+R markdown document to create html reports for RNA-seq differential gene expression.
 Following are the steps to use the R markdown script.

-The script used salmon quantification using gencode transcripts (download from here: https://www.gencodegenes.org/).
+The script uses salmon quantification using gencode transcripts (download from here: https://www.gencodegenes.org/).
 Download salmon: https://salmon.readthedocs.io/en/latest/

 After quantificaton: